1

 初,吳王之度淮,與楚王遂西敗棘壁,乘勝前,銳甚。 梁孝王恐,遣六將軍擊吳,又敗梁兩將,士卒皆還走梁。 梁數使使報條侯求救,條侯不許。 又使使惡條侯於上,上使人告條侯救梁,復守便宜不行。 梁使韓安國及楚死事相弟張羽為將軍,乃得頗敗吳兵。 吳兵欲西,梁城守堅,不敢西,即走條侯軍,會下邑。 欲戰,條侯壁,不肯戰。 吳糧絕,卒饑,數挑戰,遂夜奔條侯壁,驚東南。 條侯使備西北,果從西北入。 吳大敗,士卒多饑死,乃畔散。 於是吳王乃與其麾下壯士數千人夜亡去,度江走丹徒,保東越。 東越兵可萬餘人,乃使人收聚亡卒。 漢使人以利啗東越,東越即紿吳王,吳王出勞軍,即使人鏦殺吳王,盛其頭,馳傳以聞。 吳王子子華、子駒亡走閩越。 吳王之棄其軍亡也,軍遂潰,往往稍降太尉、梁軍。 楚王戊軍敗,自殺。

 At first, when the King of Wu crossed the Huai and joined with King Sui of Chu, they defeated the garrison at Jibili to the west.
 Riding on their momentum, they pressed forward with great ferocity.
 King Xiao of Liang grew alarmed and dispatched six generals to attack Wu, but Wu defeated two of Liang's commanders, and the soldiers all retreated back to Liang.
 Liang sent envoy after envoy to the Marquis of Tiao, begging for relief, but the marquis refused every time.
 Liang also sent envoys to the emperor to speak ill of the Marquis of Tiao.
 The emperor dispatched messengers ordering the marquis to come to Liang's rescue, but again he held to his own judgment and did not move.
 Liang then appointed Han Anguo and Zhang Yu, the younger brother of the chancellor who had died in the line of duty in Chu, as generals.
 With their help, they managed to inflict several defeats on Wu's forces.
 Wu's forces wanted to push westward, but with Liang's defenses holding firm, they dared not proceed.
 Instead, they turned toward the army of the Marquis of Tiao and engaged him at Xiayi.
 They sought battle, but the Marquis of Tiao stayed behind his ramparts and refused to engage.
 Wu's provisions ran out and its soldiers starved.
 After issuing repeated challenges to no avail, they launched a night assault on the marquis's ramparts, creating a feint to the southeast.
 The Marquis of Tiao had reinforced the northwest, and sure enough, the main attack came from the northwest.
 Wu suffered a crushing defeat.
 Many of its soldiers died of hunger, and the rest deserted and scattered.
 The King of Wu then fled under cover of night with several thousand of his bravest followers, crossed the Yangtze to Dantu, and sought refuge with Dongyue.
-The Dongyue had some ten thousand soldiers.
-The King of Wu sent men to rally his scattered troops.
-The Han court sent agents to entice Dongyue with rewards.
-The Dongyue then lured the King of Wu out under the pretext of reviewing his troops, whereupon they had men strike him down with a halberd.
-His head was placed in a container and rushed by relay to the capital.
+Dongyue had perhaps more than ten thousand troops, and he sent men to gather the soldiers who had scattered.
+Han agents tempted Dongyue with rewards.
+Dongyue then deceived the King of Wu; when he came out to comfort the army, they sent men to spear him to death, packed up his head, and rushed the report by relay to the capital.
 The King of Wu's sons Zihua and Ziju fled to Minyue.
 When the King of Wu abandoned his army and fled, the army disintegrated.
 In ones and twos, the soldiers gradually surrendered to the Grand Commandant and the forces of Liang.
 King Wu of Chu, his army shattered, took his own life.

 18